hed-standard/hed-specification/PROPOSED.md

   distractions and surveys may assess the participant's degree of distration.)
 - Add Arrow to 2D-shape.
 (Source Monique Denissen.
 Re:  Arrow is a common 2D-shape used in experiments.
 - Needed some way of tagging that the participant is finished --- like an OK or Done.
 (Source Monique Denissen)

+### Topics for future discussion

+This section describes topics for future discussion:

+- Alternative syntax for library tags.
+- Spatial specification tags.
+Should these be in a spatial library?
+- Formulation of task and event linkage.